Skip to content

 zizmor actually has an unpinned-uses rule which, since version v1.20.0, ensures you use hash-pinning.

-For all other dependencies, Renovate provides the :pinAllExceptPeerDependencies.
+For all dependency managers, Renovate provides the :pinAllExceptPeerDependencies preset.

 With all this, it is of course still possible to be quick and merge the dependency update PR to update to a new version right away.